-Fund Mission: N/A Fund Description: purpose o funds are mandates The CIP Wastewater Regulatory Fund was established for purpose of capturing the wastewater capital investment fee.
+Fund Mission: N/A Fund Description: purpose of funds ar mandates The CIP Wastewater Regulatory Fund was established for purpose of capturing the wastewater capital investment fee.
 These funds are restricted for use in complying with ODEQ/EPA mandates, consent orders, decrees, and other standards in the City's wastewater infrastructure.
-2023 Accomplishmen 2023 Accomplishments: • No projects were proposed from this fund last FY 2024 Objectives: • No p rojects are propos ed from this fund no ext FY Budget Highlights: Budget Highlights: The major expenditures in this fund are capital improvements, including planning and engineering related costs, for capital improvements to City owned wastewater facilities.
-FUND 454 CIP - WASTEWATER REGULATORY 2021-22 ACTUAL 20 022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$255,242 \$0 \$0 \$554,842 \$554,842
+2023 Accomplishments: • No projects were proposed from this fund last FY 2024 Objectives: • No p projects are propos ed from this fund no ext FY Budget Highlights: including g planning and end ments to City owner this fund are caping related ed wastewater faciling costs, for capital ties.
+2021-22 ACTUAL 2022 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$255,242 \$0 \$0 \$554,842 \$554,842